QueenOge/multi-tier-vpc-automation/About.md

 - Practicing real-world deployment with public/private tiers

 ## My Message
-This project represents more than technical skill — it’s my confidence builder.
+This project represents more than technical skill, it’s my confidence builder.
 It proves that women in cloud can automate infrastructure, write scripts, troubleshoot SSH, and build secure systems from scratch.

-I hope it encourages someone else to try — even if it seems intimidating at first.
+I hope it encourages someone else to try even if it seems intimidating at first.